MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-50.md

 Modal                  | `MvxModalPresentationAttribute`

 Detailed information regarding the new iOS View Presenter and the above attributes can be found in the [iOS View Presenter]({{"/documentation/platform/ios-view-presenter" | relative_url}}) section of the documentation.

+## Xamarin.Forms

+Update your code to use the new base classes, support for MvvmCross bindings and improved presenters.
+Information about this can be found in: [Xamarin.Forms](https://www.mvvmcross.com/documentation/platform/xamarin-forms?scroll=551)

 ## Changes to test